Last Updated on January 1, 2023

 Continental’s Mountain King is another smart choice.
 This is similar to the Trail King, but this is lighter.

-It still features Continental’s Black Chili compound that improves rolling speed and grip.
+This mountain bike tire still features Continental’s Black Chili compound, improving rolling speed and grip.
 It also comes with the Nytech Breaker puncture protection system, making it safer on and off-road.

 They make the material from nylon fabric that adds protection against punctures.
 It works the same as Kevlar belts but is lighter.
 It even has Continental’s Puregrip compound that has active silica technology.